Non 'Consensus' Scientists:

 Robin Vaughan, Ph.D.
 Physics, UK

-Roger A. Pielke Sr., Ph.D.
+Roger A. Pielke Sr. Ph.D.
 Professor Emeritus of Atmospheric Science, Colorado State University, USA

 Roger Bate, M.Sc.
 Environmental and Resource Management, Ph.D.
 Economics, UK